 |Iteration Master||Runs meetings.
 Removes impediments.
 Monitors process.
 Not a manager (more of a “servant-leader”).|

 |Team Member||Implements stories.
 Takes part in various meetings (Daily, Planning, Review and Retrospective).|

 It is incredibly easy to get lost in the noise and distraction of everyday work.
+This is especially true on the manufacturing plant floor.
 A well-crafted Vision keeps the team on track by reminding everyone of the ultimate objective.
 The Vision also serves a very practical purpose; it acts as a standard against which actions and decisions can be evaluated.
 For example:

 Regularly referencing the Vision and letting it guide actions and decisions will significantly accelerate progress.
 It keeps everyone pulling in the same direction and ensures everyone is doing the “right” work.

 There are three significant constraints on completing projects:

 |Scope||Outputs.
 The specific deliverables of the project.
 In other words: “What work do we want to get done?”|

 |Resources||Inputs.
 Staff, materials, money or other assets that can be drawn upon to complete the project successfully.
 In other words: “What resources do we have to get the work done?”|

 |Time||Schedule.
 The time frame for inputs (Resources) to generate outputs (Scope).
 In other words “How much time do we have to get the work done?”|